I Kicked Myself in the Head with Go-Go Boots

 But those go-go boots—at Goodwill prices—seemed like the perfect thing to add to my dress-up box for unexpected class presentations, school spirit days, or some crazy skit I’d dream up in the future.

-So I reached to snatch them from the top shelf, bending my head to look at the price on the sole.
+So I snatched them from the top shelf, bending my head to look at the price on the sole.
 However, like I said, I never wore go-go boots.
 Never even touched a pair.
 I didn’t realize that they’re like Weeble-Wobbles.

 They have very. heavy. bottoms.
 And I grabbed them from their tops.